miracuse/miracuse.github.io/docs/gm_pages/making_enemies/index.md

 Depending on a Player's class, a plain Mook will either hit 10% of the time (Soldier/Scoundrel) or 70% of the time (Alchemist/Mage).
 The Player rolls a Skill to avoid harm (Strength/Agility).
 If they roll _equal to or greater_ than the enemy's Offense, they take no damage.

+***Victory and Defeat***

+Just because an enemy runs out of health doesn't mean they've been killed.
+A few alternatives, depending on the kind of enemy and game being run:

+* **Morale Failure**: The enemies are routed, booking a hasty retreat

+* **Immobile**: The enemies are beaten up to the point that they can't move, laying on the ground while moaning and cursing

+* **Removal from Location**: The enemy is hit through a window, a wall, or knocked down a pit

+> **Tip**: You can apply these to incapacitated players as well.

+---

 ### Building Bigger Enemies

 GM's can tweak the  Mook stat block to produce enemies that are more dangerous or difficult to fight.
 A few examples are listed below, along with suggestions for their use.
 The FATE SRD's [Adversary Toolkit](https://fate-srd.com/fate-adversary-toolkit/types-adversaries#enemies) can be a good reference as well.